gebauerm/librechat_test/README.md

             UID=1000
             GID=1000

-4. Start LibreChat by typing `docker-compose up` or if you use podman `podman-compose up`.
+4. Start LibreChat by typing `docker-compose up` or if you use podman `podman compose up`.
 In case of podman always replace "docker" with "podman" for all command line interactions.
 Docker Compose will start serveral containers.
 Docker Compose is a light orchestration tool for containers (as well as podman compose).
 LibreChat is a collection of multiple containers communicating with each other.
 Check out all LibreChat containers by typing `docker container ps`.
 Do you see what components need to be started to run LibreChat?

 In case you have issues with the configuration and run into errors, you can test your configurations faster by restarting the LibreChat Container.
 This can be done by `docker container restart LibreChat`
 For instance, change outcommed the "UID" again, and restart the LibreChat container, you may run into an error now.

+When LibreChat is running it is accessible under [http://localhost:3080](http://localhost:3080/login), you wll be prompted with a Login Page.
+Create a new user and login with that user.
+Email and Username does not have to be real.

 ## Add a LLM Provider to LibreChat